 Babbacombe Pier – Good mark for a range of species.
 Ideal to float fish or spin for mackerel and garfish, plus chance of a pollock too.
 Mackerel strip on a size 1 or 1/0 seems to be the best method for float fishing, with baits set just below the surface for garfish and deeper for mackerel.
 Bottom fishing can provide dogfish, pouting, plenty of whiting and potentially school bass in the summer.
 The best technique is to cast a mackerel or squid strip, ragworm or lugworm out on a two hook flapping rig with size 1/0 hooks and see what is caught.
 Because the pier is quite compact there can be issues with anglers getting in the way of each other and the place can be full of inexperienced ‘mackerel bashers’ in the summer months.
 Fish here at night when the chances of catching will be greatly increased and mackerel crowds and tourists will not be present.
 High tide is the best time.
 All of the species caught at Babbacombe pier will also be caught here, along with flatfish such as flounder and possibly Dover sole.
 The rockier parts of the beach could produce wrasse and more desirable fish could be caught such as a decent winter cod or a summer smooth-hound to peeler crab.
 Parts of the beach are closed due to a major rockfall in 2010.
 View this area on Google Maps here.

-Hope’s Nose – A very popular mark that allows short casting into deep water.
+Hopes Nose – A very popular mark that allows short casting into deep water.
 Towards the right of the mark there is deeper water over rockier ground, while to the left the ground is mixed with less snags but not so deep.
 In summer mackerel can be caught here on feathers, daylights and spinners, they will also go for float fished baits, as will pollock and garfish.
 Rockier areas will also produce wrasse, and potentially conger eels to large mackerel, herring or squid baits.
 Red mullet and black bream are other summer species caught here.
 Dogfish and pouting can be caught all year round, and whiting and cod come in during the winter.
 Try casting 4/0 hooks on a pulley rig baited with a big lugworm, squid or mussel bait into the rockier areas for a big cod.
 It is a long trek down to this mark so bare this in mind before setting off and be careful of fishing in darkness and also be aware of rising water levels if fishing here as the tide comes in.
 This mark can be busy with anglers when fish are in.
+Due to the behaviour of some ‘anglers’ the local council has brought in restrictions on how many mackerel can be retained and other activities such as lighting fires and barbecues – see this link for more details.
 View this area on Google Maps here.

 Princess Pier, Torquay – Princess Pier is a popular fishing mark on the south coast, mostly because it is an easily accessible fishing venue.
 Many anglers coming to this mark in the summer are holiday anglers and the pier can get packed with people on a summer’s night.
 Many people use lures, feathers and daylights with the aim of catching mackerel, while garfish and pollock may also be caught.
 Float fishing is also extremely popular here with these all these species also being caught by this method, and wrasse taken as well.
 Dogfish, pouting and bass may take bottom fished baits such as ragworm, lugworm, mussel, mackerel strip and squid, and the seabed is mostly snag free.
 One of the main complaints is that the pier can get too congested and too full of anglers who end up getting in the way of each other.
 There are also restrictions on casting into the harbour.
 This is strictly banned and all casting must be done into the seaward side.
 The UK record Spanish mackerel of 1lb 10oz was caught here in 2003.